Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 -  During UCC gateway launch, Controller now reports in text the progress of gateway creation in addition to the progress bar view.

--  “Dry Run” for system upgrade.
+-  “Dry Run� for system upgrade.
 Dry Run performs health checks for the Controller and gateways to detect potential upgrade failure without executing the command.
 Go to Settings -> Upgrade.
 Optionally, click Dry Run.
 If it is successful, you may click Upgrade.